Anupriyakumarii/Workflow_Automation_Builder/README.md

 ->useState is used for selected node management and UI state like colorMode.
 ->useCallback optimizes performance by memoizing event handlers like onConnect, onNodeClick, handleNodeUpdate and deleteNode.

-## Form Handling in Node Configuration Panel

-A simple <form> is used instead of external state management libraries like React Hook Form for better flexibility in node updates.
-FormData is leveraged to extract and update node data dynamically.

 **User Interaction:** Users can add, update, or delete nodes easily.
 The configuration panel provides a straightforward way to modify node properties.
 This enhances the user experience by making the workflow design intuitive.

 **UI Design:** A simple and clean UI is implemented using CSS to ensure that the workflow builder is user-friendly while maintaining a professional appearance.